 In 1938, Singh returned to Ranchi and a year later was elected as the President of the Adibasi Mahasabha.
 The Mahasabha demanded a separate state of “Jharkhand” to be carved out of Bihar.
 This objective was realised thirty years after Singh’s death in 2000.

-Contribution to Constitution-making:
+Contribution to Constitution Making:

-Jaipal won five consecutive elections to the Parliament from Ranchi.
 After retirement from active hockey, he served as Secretary of the Bengal Hockey Association and as a member of the Indian Sports Council.

 Singh died on 20 March 1970 in Delhi.
 The Government of Jharkhand named the grand games complex and games village built in Ranchi as the Singh Munda Games Complex.

 Singh’s key writings and speeches are collected in Adivasidom.
 Edited by Ashwini Kumar Pankaj, this book accounts Singh’s views on several political issues and articulates advasi community’s demands.

 - Excluded and Partially Excluded Areas (other than Assam) Sub-Committee